C5M4J11/hospital-readmission-prediction/README.md

 ## **Objectives**
 - Extend and refine the original model for academic research and learning.
 - Emphasize specific predictors relevant to diaetic patient care.
-- Document findings and progress throughout the development phase.
+- Document findings and progress throughout the development phase. -Jean (C5M4J11)

 # **Hospital Readmission Prediction**